python/cpython/Doc/library/argparse.rst

    * allow_abbrev_ - Allows long options to be abbreviated if the abbreviation is unambiguous. (default: ``True``)

-   * exit_on_error_ - Determines whether or not argparser exits with error when an error occur. (default: ``True``)
+   * exit_on_error_ - Determines whether or not argparser exits with an error when an error occur. (default: ``True``)

    .. versionchanged:: 3.5